Another story... (written in 2007) from the

 What's that she's holding?

-Could it be... an empty Box of Nerds?
+It looks like an empty Box of Nerds...

-Along the way she picked up an empty box of Nerds
+Along the way she did indeed pick up an empty box of Nerds

 They had a swinging time all day long!